ShubhadeepSadhukhan1993/fastSF/paper.md

 Similarly, if two processors are used, then the following distribution results in load balance.
 $$\mbox{Processor 0: } \quad l=\{0, 7, 2, 5\},$$
 $$\mbox{Processor 1: } \quad l=\{1, 6, 3, 4\}.$$
- This idea of load distribution has been implemented in our program and has been extended for higher dimensions.
+ This idea of load distribution has been implemented in our program and has been extended to higher dimensions.

 Note that for 2D, $l_x>0$, but $l_z$ can take both positive and negative values.
 However, for isotropic turbulence, the structure functions for $+l_z$ and $-l_z$ are statistically equal.
 Therefore, in our computations, we restrict  to $l_x>0$, $l_z>0$.
 For anisotropic turbulence, not discussed here, the structure functions will depend on $(l_x,l_z)$ rather than $l$; our code will be extended to such systems in future.